WEWS-TV: The Morning Exchange

 One program in particular, The Morning Exchange, which ran from 1972 to 1999, changed the face of morning television.
-It was the first morning show to utilize a "living room" set, and the first to establish the now familiar concept of news and weather updates at the top and bottom of the hour.
+It was the first morning show to use a "living room" set, and the first to establish the now familiar concept of news and weather updates at the top and bottom of the hour.
 During its peak in the 1970s, nearly 70% of all television households in Cleveland were tuned to the program.
 The format also served as a template for ABC's Good Morning America.

+From 1975 to 1978, WEWS completely preempted both AM America and Good Morning America in favor of continuing with The Morning Exchange, and from 1978 to 1994, the station aired only the first hour of Good Morning America, before cutting to The Morning Exchange, but it was changed by the end of 1994.

 Sports programming

 WEWS-TV has a long history of covering Cleveland sports teams both produced in-house by the station or through ABC's network coverage.
 From 2015 to present, channel 5 is the official station for the NFL's Cleveland Browns, airing all non-network preseason games as well as year-round team centered programming.

-WEWS has aired two MLB World Series during the station's existence: it broadcast the Cleveland Indians' home games in the 1948 World Series against the Boston Braves, as well as the 1995 World Series in which the Indians lost to the Atlanta Braves.
-During the 1995 World Series, the local broadcast was split with WKYC-TV due to the ABC/NBC-shared Baseball Network.
+WEWS has aired two MLB World Series during the station's existence: it broadcast the Cleveland Indians' home games in the 1948 World Series against the Boston Braves, as well as the odd-numbered games of the 1995 World Series, in which the Indians lost to the Atlanta Braves in five games; ABC and NBC (and thus WKYC) alternated games covered as part of The Baseball Network that season.
 WEWS also aired select Indians games as part of ABC's MLB broadcast contract from 1976 to 1989.

-All Cleveland Cavaliers games that air through ABC's NBA broadcast rights are aired on channel 5; the team's 2016 NBA Finals victory (which gave the city its first major sports championship in 52 years) aired on WEWS-TV.
+All Cleveland Cavaliers games that air through ABC's NBA broadcast rights are aired on channel 5; the team's 2016 NBA Finals victory (which gave the city its first major sports championship in 52 years) aired on WEWS-TV, as well as their Finals appearances in 2007, 2015, 2017, and 2018.